napari/docs/docs/developers/coredev/deprecation_policy.md

 3. **Demote it** to a soft deprecation, if we have concluded it will not be removed.

 This process is meant to prevent a deprecation from being forgotten.
-It is not meant to force a removal.s
+It is not meant to force a removal.